 2 Credit Hours

 Structure and function of the nervous system; recognition of pathology and clinical rationale for the appropriate therapeutic management of commonly treated neurological diseases/conditions.
-One classroom, two lab hours per week.
+One classroom, three lab hours per week.

 2 Credit Hours